Fiserv/universal-commerce/recipes/InApp_Payments.md

 * Consumer adds card as a payment method into the mobile app and enters card details into the Apple wallet.

-* ApplePay is not onboarded into uCom vault, but it is onboarded into Apple Wallet only.
+* ApplePay is not onboarded into Connected Commerce (uCom) vault, but it is onboarded into Apple Wallet only.

-* From Fiserv uCom side encryption / decryption is not happening during card onboarding.
+* From Fiserv Connected Commerce (uCom) side encryption / decryption is not happening during card onboarding.

 # Step 2 : Payment with Apple Pay